skylerdegrote/portfolio_website_round1/README.md

 ## On the Resume Page
 I've included everything from how to contact me to what my extra curricular activities in college were.
 The pieces that I believe are the most important are
     1. What my experience was like at Prime Digital Academy
     2. What I am looking for in a career
     3. My software knowledge
     4. How to contact me

 All of the graphics on this page were created by me as well in Adobe Illustrator CC.
 ### The work experience in detail
 I wanted to create a clean look for my website, so I didn't include any of the details pertaining to my work experience.

 ##### Benihana
-I was a _Hostess_ from _January 2015 to May 2015_
+I was a **Hostess** from **January 2015 to May 2015** I provided great customer service by seating tables, answering questions, answering phones, creating reservations, and fulfilling to-go orders.
+The skills I learned and used in this job were
+* Customer Service
+* Problem Solving
+* Trainer
+* Organization
+* Teamwork

+##### Lifetouch Studio Photography
+I was a **Studio Photographer** from **October 2014 to February 2015** I created artistic layouts both in the studio with the customers, and at the selling table for the customers.
+The skills I learned and used in this job were
+* Client Relations
+* Artistic Design
+* Group Coordination

+##### Lifetouch School Photography
+I was a **Seasonal School Photographer** from **August 2014 to October 2014** I captured yearbook photos for students and faculty at multiple schools throughout Minnesota.
+The skills I learned and used in this job were
+* Teamwork
+* Team Leading
+* Focus